Social & community service managers

 About

-The locations that employ the most Social & community service managers are District of Columbia (Central) PUMA, DC, District of Columbia (South Central) PUMA, DC, and District of Columbia (Northeast) PUMA, DC.
-The locations with a relatively high concentration of Social & community service managers are District of Columbia (Central) PUMA, DC, District of Columbia (West) PUMA, DC, and District of Columbia (Northeast) PUMA, DC.
+The locations that employ the most Social & community service managers are District of Columbia (Central) PUMA, DC, Alexandria City PUMA, VA, and District of Columbia (West) PUMA, DC.
+The locations with a relatively high concentration of Social & community service managers are District of Columbia (West) PUMA, DC, District of Columbia (Central) PUMA, DC, and District of Columbia (North) PUMA, DC.

 Employment